pcubillos/pyratbay/docs/index.rst

 =======

 Please reference this paper if you found ``Pyrat Bay`` useful for your research:
-  `Cubillos et al. (2019): Yet Another Open-source Radiative-Transifer Code for Exoplanet Modeling`_, in preparation.
+  `Cubillos & Blecic (2019): An Homogeneous Retrieval Analysis of Exoplanet Transmission Spectra I: The Pyrat-Bay Framework <TBD>`_, in prep.

 We welcome your feedback, but do not necessarily guarantee support.
 Please send feedback or inquiries to:

   Patricio Cubillos (`patricio.cubillos[at]oeaw.ac.at`_)

-Pyrat-Bay is (temporarily) proprietary software (see :ref:`license`).
+Pyrat-Bay is open-source software under the GNU GPL v2 license (see :ref:`license`), and is compatible with Python 2.7 and 3.6+.

 Documentation for Previous Releases